CrystalClearEngine/CrystalClear/README.md

 *Customizability*

 Not only can you create your own scripts, nearly all facets of the engine are expandable.
-You can create custom HierarchyObject types, in fact, the default HierarchyObject types are all manually implememtable.
+You can create custom HierarchyObject types, in fact, the default HierarchyObject types are all manually implememtable (anything in 'CrystalClear.Standard' you can create yourself!).
 Custom events can be defined and used as well.
 And creating custom is really easy.

 *Platform support*